Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: The quasiparticle concept in quantum many-body theory

 \section{The quasiparticle concept in quantum many-body theory}

 In the context of quantum many-body theory, the concept of a quasiparticle represents one of the most powerful theoretical tools for describing complex many-body systems.
 A quasiparticle is not an elementary particle in the strict sense, but rather a collective excitation of the system that behaves as if it were an independent particle, with well-defined mass, charge, and energy.
 When many particles interact, their individual behavior becomes intractable; however, it is observed that the system responds effectively as if composed of "renormalized" entities: the quasiparticles.
 A classic example is that of electrons in a solid, where interactions with the lattice and with other electrons modify the dynamical properties of a free electron, giving rise to an effective electron with a different mass.
-Other examples include phonons, which represent the collective vibrations of the crystal lattice, plasmons, associated with collective oscillations of the electronic density, and polaritons, which arise from the coupling between photons and other elementary excitations.
-The electrons in solids and phonons are described in detail in the chapters on a quantum many-body model of a solid, namely, in this chapter and the next, respectively, while other quasiparticles, such as plasmons and polaritons, are discussed in the subsequent chapters, with thorough explanations of their physical significance and role in many-body systems.
+Other examples include phonons, which represent the collective vibrations of the crystal lattice, plasmons, associated with collective oscillations of the electronic density.
+The electrons in solids and phonons are described in detail in the chapters on a quantum many-body model of a solid, namely, in this chapter and the next, respectively, while other quasiparticles, such as plasmons, are discussed in the subsequent chapters, with thorough explanations of their physical significance and role in many-body systems.